How to get an agent

 Getting an Agent.

 Find out who the agents are for writers in your genre and then scan the web for their home page.
 Are they accepting new clients?
 If so, submit the first three chapters, a brief (1 or 2 page) synopsis and a short cover letter asking them to represent you.
-If you don't know how to write a synopsis, here are 99 of them, critiqued and commented on by a real agent.

 In the cover letter you state your previous publication credits, if any, and also what other work you have in the pipeline.
 Include a stamped, self-addressed envelope for their reply.
 That's the general idea, but you should check their guidelines for more.